Tim Moore (comedian): Television stardom

 Moore was very popular in the show and for the first time in his career became a national celebrity as well as the first African American to win stardom on television.
 When leaving a train in Albuquerque to buy some Native American pottery, the proprietor recognized him immediately, saying, "You, you Kingfish."
 This was the first time it happened in Moore's 52 years in show business.
 The show aired on prime-time TV from June 1951 to June 1953.
 Although quite popular, the series was eventually canceled due to complaints about ethnic stereotyping.
 Shortly after the television show left the air, there were plans to turn it into a vaudeville act in August 1953, with Moore, Williams, and Childress playing the same characters.
 Although it is not known if this ever materialized in that year, a vaudeville-style Amos 'n' Andy road show did tour the country in 1957.
 After the series was canceled, it was shown in syndication until 1966 when increasing condemnation and pressure from the NAACP persuaded the show's owners (CBS, which still owns the copyrights) to withdraw it from further exhibition.
-It was resurrected in the early days of home videotape through public domain video dealers who had acquired episodes from collectors of used 16mm TV prints, although the copyright was never in the public domain.
-Illegally produced copies continue to be sold over the internet.
-The series itself would not be seen on a regular basis again until independent network Rejoice TV began re-airing episodes in 2012.
+It was resurrected in the early days of home videotape through dealers of public domain video, who had acquired episodes from collectors of used 16mm TV prints, although the series was never in the public domain and the copyrights are still in force.
+Bootlegged copies continue to be sold over the internet.
+The series itself would not be seen on a regular basis again until independent network Rejoice TV began airing episodes in 2012.

-Many of the episodes revolved around Moore's Kingfish character, supported by Ernestine Wade as his level-headed, emotionally strong wife Sapphire, and Amanda Randolph as his openly aggressive mother-in-law, without the participation of Amos or Andy.
-These Kingfish-only episodes were originally produced as a spinoff series, The Adventures of Kingfish, which made its debut on CBS on January 4, 1955, but lasted only a few episodes.
-When the Amos 'n' Andy half-hours went into syndication, the Adventures of Kingfish shows were added to the syndicated package under the Amos 'n' Andy series title.
+Tim Moore starred in a spinoff series, The Adventures of Kingfish, which made its debut on CBS on January 4, 1955.
+Moore led the cast, supported by Ernestine Wade as his level-headed, emotionally strong wife Sapphire, and Amanda Randolph as his openly aggressive mother-in-law.
+These 13 half-hour episodes did not feature Amos or Andy.
+When the 65 Amos 'n' Andy half-hours went into syndication, the 13 Adventures of Kingfish shows were added to the syndicated package and became part of the Amos 'n' Andy series.

-In 1956, Moore and his fellow cast mates Spencer Williams, Alvin Childress and Lillian Randolph with her choir, tried a tour of personal appearances as "The TV Stars of Amos 'n' Andy".
+In 1956, Moore and his fellow cast members Spencer Williams, Alvin Childress, and Lillian Randolph with her choir, tried a tour of personal appearances as "The TV Stars of Amos 'n' Andy".
 The tour was halted by CBS, who viewed this as infringing on their exclusivity.
 Moore, and fellow cast members Williams, Childress and Lee, were able to perform for one night in 1957 in Windsor, Ontario, since legal action had not been taken against them in Canada.